michaelhesch/ci-ms-3/README.md

 ### All Pages

-- Clear and concise page design, including a simple and responsive navigation bar and a subdued colour scheme.
+- Clear and concise page design, including an easy to use and responsive navigation bar and a subdued colour scheme.

+- Highly contrasting logo icon on the menu bar and site favicon to draw user's attention.

 - Social media links on the navbar as well as easily identifiable social media link buttons on the footer.

 ### Landing Page (Logged Out)

-- Tbu.
+- Clear and centrally located information card describing what the site is and who it is for.

+- Strongly styled call to action buttons for Login and Register to draw user's attention.

 ### Login Page

-- Tbu.
+- Straightforward Log In card free of clutter and a strong call to action button for logging in.

+- Additional link to registration page for a new user who could potentially land on the log in page without an account.

 ### Registration Page